confluentinc/demo-siem-optimization/README.md

+# DEPRECATED

+Active development on this demo is now taking place at https://github.com/confluentinc/demo-siem-optimization.
+Cheers!

 # Optimize SIEM With Confluent

 The examples in this repository give you hands-on experience optimizing Security Information and Event Management (SIEM) solutions using Confluent.
 Each tutorial illustrates how to use Confluent to improve the response to a common cybersecurity scenario.